 A song that was inspired by McGraw’s relationship with his father, Live Like You Were Dying is about living life to its fullest by treating every day like it was your last.
 If your grandpa was a fan of country music, then you should consider including this amongst the funeral songs in your playlist.

 9) I Will Always Love You (Whitney Houston)

 A timeless classic, I Will Always Love You is a song about the eternal nature of love, and how love transcends everything.

 10) Live Forever (Oasis)

 This is a song that reminds us that our loved ones never truly leave us, for they live on through our memories of them.
 A funeral service is about remembering our loved ones, and this classic funeral song reminds us that it’s never really over.

 11) Amazing Grace (Jennifer Hudson)

-While Amazing Grace is an uplifting song in and of itself, this rendition by Jeniffer Hudson takes the cake for her masterful technique in conveying the beauty of the song.
+While Amazing Grace is an uplifting funeral hymn in and of itself, this rendition by Jeniffer Hudson takes the cake for her masterful technique in conveying the beauty of the song.

 12) There You’ll Be (Faith Hill)